Dear readers of ADxS.org, please forgive the disruption.

 • Addiction problems

-Addiction and pursuit of immediate reward
+Addiction and striving for immediate reward

 • Procrastination